Choco vanilla chiffon cake is a delicious combo of chocolate and vanilla chiffon slices held together by a thin layer of vanilla buttercream.

 - ¼ tsp vanilla extract

-Preheat oven to 325 F. In a large bowl, combine the flour, baking powder, salt, baking soda and 1 and ½ cups of sugar.
-Whisk together the egg yolks, water, oil and vanilla in another bowl.
-Add yolk mixture to flour mixture and beat until moistened.
-Beat for 3 minutes on medium speed; Set aside.
+Preheat oven to 350 F. In a large bowl, combine the flour, baking powder, salt, baking soda and 1 and ½ cups of sugar.
+In another bowl.
+Whisk together the egg yolks, water, oil, and vanilla.
+Add the flour mixture to the yolk mixture and beat with a hand whisk until smooth.

 Recipe for the chiffon cake based here.